-A fully funded PhD studentship is available for UK students to conduct industry facing research as part of a collaborative PhD programme between Loughborough University and the Manufacturing Technology Centre (MTC).
+A fully funded PhD enhanced studentship of £24,718 plus fees is available for UK students to conduct industry-facing research as part of a collaborative PhD programme between Loughborough University and the Manufacturing Technology Centre (MTC).

-The candidate will be work both at the MTC and the Intelligent Automation Centre (IAC) in Loughborough.
-The MTC and IAC will offer access to some of the best equipped industry facing research labs and research engineers in the UK.
+The candidate will work, both at the MTC and the Intelligent Automation Centre (IAC) in Loughborough.
+The MTC and IAC will offer access to some of the best-equipped industry-facing research labs and research engineers in the UK.
 This will ensure that the candidate will build a highly sought-after portfolio of academic and industrial skills in social and economic modelling, simulation, robotics, and servitisation.
 Close links with key industrial partners will enable the candidate to build a strong network of contacts in parallel to their research.

 Research questions include:

 - What will be the social, economic, and ethical consequences of Robots-as-a-Service for affected workers, individual organisations, different manufacturing sectors and the wider UK economy?

 - How should investment policy for Robotics be structured to maximise the competitiveness of SME and Large Industries alike?

 - Which kind of skill changes and associated training programmes are necessary for workers affected by Robots-as-a-Service will be required to ensure their continued employment and contribution to society?

 Primary supervisor: Dr Niels Lohse

 Secondary supervisor: Professor Michael Henshaw

 Applicants should have, or expect to achieve, at least a 2:1 honours degree (or equivalent) in engineering, computer science or a related subject.
 A relevant master’s degree and/or experience in one or more of the following will be an advantage: systems engineering, human factors, economics, or management.